LittleYenMin/deeplearning-with-python-notes/Chapter3/3-4 IMDB comment/Readme.md

-In first time, someone set the epochs to 20 times.
+In the first time, the writer set the epochs to 20 times.

 the picture below is training and validation accuracy result for 20 times epoch.